 The origins of Geometric Measure Theory can be traced back to the 1920s and 1930s when Besicovitch began studying the density question for $1$-dimensional sets in the plane, \cite{besicovitch1928fundamental,besicovitch1938fundamental}.
 A modern formulation of Besicovitch's results is that if we let $m=1$, $n=2$, and $\mu = \cH^{m} \restr E$ be a Radon measure for some Borel $E \subset \R^{n}$ then whenever

 it follows $E$ is $m$-rectifiable.
 In \cite{morse1944phi}, it was shown that when $m=1$, $n=2$, and $\mu$ is any Radon measure, \eqref{e:bp} implies rectifiability of $\mu$.
 The extension $n \ge 2$ was provided in \cite{moore1950density}.
-Federer proved \cite{federer1947phi} a general converse to Besicovitch's question, i.e., that is $m$-rectifiable measures have positive and finite density almost everywhere.
-In \cite{marstrand1961hausdorff} the first step to considering $m$-dimensional sets for $m \ge 2$ was made, proving that $2$-dimensional sets in $\R^{n}$ with density one at almost every point are rectifiable.
+Federer proved \cite{federer1947phi} a general converse to Besicovitch's question, i.e., that is if $\mathcal{H}^m\restr E$ is an $m$-rectifiable measure then it has positive and finite density almost everywhere.
+In \cite{marstrand1961hausdorff} the first step to proving a converse for $m$-dimensional sets with $m \ge 2$ was made, proving that $2$-dimensional sets in $\R^{n}$ with density one at almost every point are rectifiable.
 In \cite{marstrand1964density}, Marstrand showed that if the $s$ density of a measure exists on a set of positive measure then $s$ is an integer.
-Finally the density question for sets in $\R^{n}$ was resolved in \cite{mattila1975hausdorff}, where Mattila proved that if $\mu = \cH^{m} \restr E$ has density $1$-almost everywhere, then $E$ is rectifiable.
-Preiss ultimately resolved the density question for measures in Euclidean space in \cite{preiss1987geometry}, see Theorem \ref{t:preiss}.
+Finally the density question for sets in $\R^{n}$ was resolved in \cite{mattila1975hausdorff}, where Mattila proved that if $\mu = \cH^{m} \restr E$ has density $1$ at almost every point, then $E$ is rectifiable.
+Preiss ultimately resolved the density question for general Radon measures in Euclidean space in \cite{preiss1987geometry}, see Theorem \ref{t:preiss}.
 The introduction of \cite{preiss1987geometry} is also a great source for a detailed history of this problem and brief description of the difficulties that needed to be overcome for each subsequent generalization.